Header image courtesy of Ariyani Tedjo (via Shutterstock)

 When we think of desserts, it is cakes, puddings, and ice creams that usually spring to mind.
 In Hong Kong, however, the perfect end to a meal almost always comes in the form of a bowl of warm soup or sweet custard.
 These traditional Cantonese desserts are collectively known as tong sui (糖水)—quite literally translated as “sugar water”—and are a must-try if you want to eat like a true Hongkonger.

 Not only are Cantonese dessert soups delicious, but they’re also (allegedly) good for you.
-Each shop has their own secret recipes, some even passed down through the generations, but the base of most consists of milk, beans, herbs, and fruits.
+Each shop has its own secret recipes, some even passed down through the generations, but the base of most consists of milk, beans, herbs, and fruits.
 They’re available year-round, but as the temperatures drop, the demand for a heartwarming bowl of tong sui rises.

 Don’t know where to start?
 We’ve created a handy guide to Cantonese desserts for you so you can focus on the most important thing: satisfying your sweet tooth!